“Voting system” is a term that is not interchangeable with the term “election system.”

 - Validate voter eligibility/registration before providing a ballot

 - Manage additional activities such as candidate filing

-Voting System (offline) – this portion of the election system is separated from other components by an “air gap,” preventing network or internet access.
+Voting System (offline) – this portion of the election system is separated from other components by an “air gap,” preventing network access.
 The voting system is the technology used to:

 - Prepare the setup of the election and produce ballots

 - Tabulate and report election results